spotlightpa/poor-richard/content/news/2022-11-11-SPLPOSTELEXEVENT22.md

 published = 2022-11-11T12:05:11.849-05:00
 slug = "pa-election-2022-results-josh-shapiro-democrats-legislature-event"
 suppress-date = false
-title = "You’re invited!
-A free panel on the winners of Pa.’s 2022 election and how they plan to run the state" title-tag = "Live event: What's next in PA politics post-election" topics = ["Events", "Elections"]
+title = "WATCH: A free panel on the winners of Pa.’s 2022 election and how they plan to run the state" title-tag = "VIDEO: What's next in PA politics post-election" topics = ["Events", "Elections"]
 +++